LearnersGuild/guide/Dynamic_Tensions/Efficacy.md

 ## Agency <--> Structure

-Optimizes the energies between structure and possibility (choice?/freedom? agency?).
+Optimizes the energies between structure and agency.
 We believe that a self-directed learning environment is defined by its commitment to maximizing potential within the context of clearly expressed expectations and parameters.
-We are able experience freedom - the freedom to experiment, the freedom to fail, the freedom to dream - when we can creatively and spontaneously engage with the structures that hold us.
+We are able to experience freedom - the freedom to experiment, the freedom to fail, the freedom to dream - when we can creatively and spontaneously engage with the structures that hold us in an effective and efficient way.

 ## Agency
 - Autonomy